Linux.pl

 2. The user connects to an IP address which resolves to the name of a

-not need to have a valid home directory).
+to have a valid home directory).
 See Virtual Servers below.

 Ftpd does a chroot(2) to the relevant base directory when an anonymous